pivotal-cf/docs-phd-ds/overview.md

 <a id="ext-plans"></a>
 #External Service Plans

-External Service Plans enable PCF developers to bind the hosts and ports of Pivotal HD software that is already running to their PCF-pushed application hosted on Pivotal Cloud Foundry.
+External Service Plans enable PCF developers to bind the hosts and ports of Pivotal HD software that is already running to their PCF-pushed application hosted on Pivotal Cloud Foundry&reg;.
 It is important to note that user credentials are not created automatically for the application during binding and developers will need to request these credentials from the administrators of the Pivotal HD software.

 Administrators can define Multiple External Service Plans in order to broker access to different instances of Pivotal HD in parallel.